-Violations of federal healthcare are incredibly expensive, extending far beyond the fines to lawsuits, training, and other costs.
-Since you want to prevent these incidents to the fullest extent under your control, it is a good idea to get an audit from a third-party, as indicated by Aytekin Tank, CEO of San Francisco-based form-building company JotForm.
-Performing an audit yourself can help illuminate any areas that need work prior to the outside audit.
+Violations of federal healthcare are costly, extending far beyond the fines to lawsuits, training, and other costs.
+Since you want to prevent these incidents to the fullest extent under your control, it is a good idea to get an audit from a third party, as indicated by Aytekin Tank, CEO of a San Francisco-based form-building company JotForm.
+Performing an audit yourself can help illuminate any areas that need work before the outside audit.

 The audit should extend to technical, administrative, and physical safeguards.
 As an example of requirements, the physical audit should proceed as follows:

-Verify that you are restricting physical access to any facilities and systems storing health data while allowing authorized access.
+Verify that you restrict physical access to any facilities and systems storing health data while allowing authorized access.
 Check your general facility access control policies and procedures.
 Make sure that they work for ePHI per healthcare law.
-Confirm that the policies and procedures describe the ways that you will restrict physical access and stop unauthorized access.
+Confirm that the policies and procedures describe how you will restrict physical access and stop unauthorized access.

 Consider the responsibilities of workforce members and management related to access control protocols; the processes to issue access authorization and to take away authorization; the specific steps used to monitor access; steps to manage and control physical access; and a list of all the locations where you are setting up physical access controls for health data.

-Verify which members of your workforce have permissions to physically access ePHI systems, along with the areas and facilities where you have ePHI stored.
-Make certain that all locations of ePHI have lists of authorized workforce members; that management has approved these lists; that these lists are regularly assessed; and that individuals are taken off the lists when their need for access has expired.
+Verify which members of your workforce have permission to physically access ePHI systems, along with the areas and facilities where you have ePHI stored.
+Please make certain that all locations of ePHI have lists of authorized workforce members; that management has approved these lists; that these lists are regularly assessed; and that individuals are taken off the lists when their need for access has expired.

 3. Prioritize training.

-Because security training is required under federal healthcare law, it can be easy to forget that internal education is a security best practice that will help you mitigate risk.
+Because security training is required under the federal healthcare law, it can be easy to forget that internal education is a security best practice that will help you mitigate risk.
 After all, insiders are responsible for 58% of healthcare breaches, per a study released in March by Verizon.
-Training is critical because your staff is able to perceive what is occurring in real-time, making them essential to your security posture.
-However, they must be properly informed in order to be helpful.
+Training is critical because your staff can perceive what is occurring in real-time, making them essential to your security posture.
+However, they must be properly informed to be helpful.
 Digital forensic specialist Ricoh Danielson said to “mpower them with information security education to let them know they have skin in the game.”

 The HHS’s training recommendations note that the HIPAA requirements are intentionally flexible so that the spectrum of covered entity sizes and types can meet them.
 Because that’s the case, there is also necessarily variation in training programs.
 There are training resources provided by the HHS directly, but the most exhaustive list of resources and links is the “Health IT Privacy and Security Resources for Providers” from HealthIT.gov.
 One key tool available there is the Guide to Privacy and Security of Electronic Health Information.
 This PDF is intended to help describe the security and privacy concerns for smaller providers.
 Beyond training, it features a step-by-step process to build security management into your organization.
 The summaries of the HIPAA Privacy, Security, and Breach Notification Rules on the HHS site are also helpful since those rules are each so central to understanding HIPAA compliance.

-While these materials are certainly thorough, they are not consolidated and can feel like a mess if you are trying to tie them together into your own training guide.
-Looking at more compact explanations of important elements to include in HIPAA training from organizations focused on the topic can help – as with this overview from TeachPrivacy.
+While these materials are certainly thorough, they are not consolidated and can feel like a mess if you try to tie them together into your own training guide.
+Looking at more compact explanations of important elements to include in HIPAA training from organizations focused on the topic can help – us with this overview from TeachPrivacy.